<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • It’s the holiday season.

-• The family will be disappointed spending a good part of your summer vacation waiting for open flights.
+• The family will be disappointed spending a good part of their summer vacation waiting for open flights.

 RELATED: AIR TRAVEL WITH KIDS: SURVIVAL TIPS FOR PARENTS AND FELLOW PASSENGERS